About Cognia

 ASDAN China has successfully accredited by Cognia® (formerly AdvancED) in 2023.
 ASDAN China has been highly evaluated by Cognia® in the 30 standards of the 4 dimensions - culture for learning, leadership for learning, engagement of learning and growth in learning.

-Why ASDAN?
+Why ASEEDER?

 Working with quality schools and educators around the world and help every learner to achieve